Crimix/ModpackSyncHelper/README.md

 - You can specific mods to be deleted, if you disagree with the modpack author about a specific mod.
 - You can add mods which should be downloaded to play on the server.
     - This can be a private alpha or beta versioned hosted somewhere.
-    - Mods from CurseForge (Note the url in the json needs to be resolved aka without redirects, see `debug.json` for an example)
+    - Mods from CurseForge, by project and file id

 ### Is it safe?
 This really depends on your friend as this tool can make it possible to download random files from the internet, not just jars.